 08.02.12.
 Orange zone, Oxford Tce view, Avon River & Fitzgerald Ave road works, 1 year post 22.02.11 quake

-Across Avon River, Fitzgerald Ave N bound lane, which had collapsed riverside in the Feb 22 Killer Quake was being rebuilt, months of construction work: large, concrete retaining wall riverside, traffic congestion on the other side of the road.
-I drove that congested road daily, taking Luke to Sullivan Ave tech lectures.
+Across Avon River, Fitzgerald Ave north-bound lane which collapsed riverside in the 22 February 2011 Quake was being rebuilt, months of construction work: a large concrete retaining-wall riverside & traffic congestion the other side of the road.
+I drove that congested road daily taking Luke to Sullivan Ave polytech lectures.

 08.02.12.
 House demolition site & quake damaged house, orange zone, Oxford Tce, 1 year post 22.02.11 quake

-2011: When I'd driven Luke to tech in the mornings, we'd watched Fitzgerald Ave rebuild progress, as a pile driver drove concrete columns deep into river mud.
-Fitzgerald Ave N bound rebuild neared completion after a year of traffic congestion.
-The other side of the road would then need rebuilding.
-Pity the stalwarts existing nearby.
+2011: When I'd driven Luke to polytech in the mornings, we'd watched Fitzgerald Ave rebuild progress: a pile-driver noisily drove concrete columns into river-mud.
+Fitzgerald Ave north-bound rebuild neared completion after a year of traffic congestion.
+The other side of the road would then be rebuilt.
+Pity stalwarts existing nearby.

-The rebuilt N bound lane was poor engineering, as quakes had risen Avon River bed & the new N bound lane was built too low by that Avon River bend, so in future whenever Avon River flooded the rebuilt N bound lane would flood too!
+That rebuilt north-bound lane was poor engineering: quakes rose Avon River bed, but the new north-bound lane was built too low by that Avon River bend.
+In future whenever Avon River flooded, rebuilt north-bound lane would flood too!

-Oxford Tce within Avon Loop would eventually be red zoned by CERA.
-All the red zone houses would be demolished by CERA, incl Jake's old rental.
+Oxford Tce within Avon Loop would eventually be red-zoned by CERA.
+All red-zone houses would be demolished by CERA, including Jake's old rental.

 08.02.12.
 Quake damaged, orange zone, Oxford Tce, nr Kilmore St crossing, 1 year post 22.02.11 quake

-Fitzgerald Ave / Avonside Dr / Kilmore St intersection: Congested traffic, channeled by orange / white, plastic bollards, from Bealey Ave to one side of Fitzgerald Ave, due to rebuild of collapsed N bound Fitzgerald Ave & Fitzgerald Ave Bridge repair.
-Traffic congestion went on for a year post 22.02.11 Killer Quake.
+Fitzgerald Ave / Avonside Dr / Kilmore St intersection: Congested traffic channeled by orange / white-plastic-bollards from Bealey Ave to one side of Fitzgerald Ave was due to the rebuild of collapsed north-bound Fitzgerald Ave & Fitzgerald Ave Bridge repair.
+Traffic congestion continued for a year post 22 February 2011 Quake.

-Fitzgerald Ave Bridge: 2 spans, anti-clockwise rotated.
-Only half used & traffic congested, due to nearby road rebuild.
+Fitzgerald Ave Bridge: Concrete, two spans, anti-clockwise rotated.
+Only half used & traffic congested due to the nearby road rebuild.
 Construction crew & equipment occupied the other half of the bridge.
-Bridge abutments were spalled in places, with patched, quake cracks across the road before the bridge.
-Kilmore St side the concrete abutment was cracked & tagged.
-Post quake tagging became a big problem in Christchurch.
-All those newly bared walls to spray-paint.
+Bridge abutments were spalled in places There were patched cracks across the road before the bridge.
+Kilmore St side, the concrete-abutment was cracked & tagged.
+Post-quake tagging became a problem in Christchurch.
+All those newly bared walls to spray-paint!
+Thereafter, Christchurch became renowned for its mural-art!br />

 08.02.12.
 Orange zone, Oxford Tce downriver view, Fitzgerald Ave Bridge over Avon River, 1 year post 22.02.11 quake